BayeroSow/Chat_Web_app/README.md

 # Chat App
 This is simply a local area network chat application. so you don't need password, account or any thing like that, if you're on the same network as somone, you can go to whatever url this server is running on, and you can just start globally chatting with any one else on the network also using this application.
+This is simply a local area network chat application. so you dont need password, account or any thing like that, if you're on the same network as someone, you can go to whatever url this server is running on, and you can just start globally chatting with any one else on the network also using this application.

 ## Requirements
 - Network